sroehrl/neoan3-db/README.md

 ## Getting started
 ### Db::easy($selectorString [, $conditionArray, $callFunctions, $debug])
 The easy-function converts a string into a prepared statement and executes it.
 It returns an array of associative arrays.
+The easy-markup is a simplified selector-string representing your database-structure.

 | example | SQL |
 | --- | --- |